Incoin/incoin/README.md

 ----------------

 Incoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 420k blocks (~2 years)
- - ~84 million total coins
+ - ~10mn total coins

-The rest is the same as Bitcoin.
- - 50 coins per block
+ - 100 coins per block
  - 2016 blocks to retarget difficulty

 For more information, as well as an immediately useable, binary version of